BenjaminOlsen/CMC2023/readme.md

 ----

 ####
-This is the Benotronic Groove Transformer, built upon the work of Behzhad Haki's Monotonic Groove Transformer.
+This is the Benotronic Groove Transformer, built upon the work of Behzad Haki's Monotonic Groove Transformer.

 It's a gesture based music making tool, composed of a granular synthesizer and a drum synthesizer.